microsoft/playwright/docs/src/test-components-js.md

 ## Under the hood

 When Playwright Test is used to test web components, tests run in Node.js, while components run in the real browser.
-This brings together the best of both worlds: component run in the real browser environment, real clicks are triggered, real layout is executed, visual regression is possible.
+This brings together the best of both worlds: components run in the real browser environment, real clicks are triggered, real layout is executed, visual regression is possible.
 At the same time, test can use all the powers of Node.js as well as all the Playwright Test features.
 As a result, the same parallel, parametrized tests with the same post-mortem Tracing story are available during component testing.

 Here is how this is achieved: